-In 2016, creative branding expert, Debbie O'Connor, met a business owner who announced they had just ‘rebranded’ and proudly showed her their new logo.
-When the Founder and Creative Director of creative studio, White River Design (WRD), asked about the other branding elements, the business owner glazed over and said, “No, I don’t have any of that, just the logo.”
+In 2016, creative branding expert Debbie O'Connor met a business owner who announced they had just ‘rebranded’ and proudly showed her their new logo.
+When Debbie, who is the Founder and Creative Director of creative studio White River Design (WRD), asked about the other branding elements, the business owner responded, “No, I don’t have any of that, just the logo.”

-For Debbie, the encounter demonstrated how easy to be confused about what branding is.
+For Debbie, the encounter demonstrated the fact that branding is often misunderstood.
 “A good logo is just the tip of the brand iceberg,” she explains.
 Here are Debbie’s 10 essential elements of creating an engaging brand...

 1. Understand your brand personality

-"Since humans could communicate, we’ve been telling stories that capture our attention, evoke emotion and connect us," Debbie says.
+"Since humans could communicate, we’ve been telling stories that capture our attention, evoke emotion and connect us," Debbie shares.

-As the branding guru explains, these stories tend to feature certain recognisable characters that we connect with.
-“Whether it’s an innocent maiden, a knight in shining armour, a wise old man or a magical fairy, somehow we understand their personalities and identify with them,” Debbie says.
+As the expert explains, these stories tend to feature certain recognisable characters that we connect with.
+“Whether it’s an innocent maiden, a knight in shining armour, a wise old man or a magical fairy, somehow we understand their personalities and identify with them,” she says.

 “A brand personality creates this same connection between customers and the business.
 Knowing and using a personality for your brand is like using ninja stealth, subliminal techniques to connect customers to your brand.”

 Not sure about what sort of personality your brand should project?
-Debbie has developed a word association system based on philosophies of brand archetypes, to assist you.
+Debbie has developed a helpful word association system based on philosophies of brand archetypes.
 The system, Brand Personalities, is designed to help you discover and understand what personality your brand is.